mspnp/aks-secure-baseline/11-gitops.md

    kubectl describe AzureIdentity,AzureIdentityBinding -n ingress-nginx
    ```

-   This will show you the Azure Identity Kubernetes resources that were created via the cluster stamp ARM template.
+   This will show you the Azure Identity Kubernetes resources that were created via the cluster's ARM template.
 This means that any workload in the `ingress-nginx` namespace that wishes to identify itself as the Azure resource `podmi-ingress-controller` can do so by adding a `aadpodidbinding: podmi-ingress-controller` label to their pod deployment.
-In this walkthrough, our ingress controller, NGINX, will be using that identity.
+In this walkthrough, our ingress controller will be using that identity.
 This identity will be used with the Secret Store driver for Key Vault to reference your wildcard ingress TLS certificate.

 1. _From your Azure Bastion connection_, bootstrap Flux. 🛑